 Having the correct patient ID tags does more than ensure the right person gets the right treatment.
 It’s one thread in the complex web of patient safety.
 Accurate ID tags make you less likely to face a patient engagement challenge.

 Let’s paint a picture here: imagine a patient allergic to certain medications.
 Now, picture the possible life-threatening scenario if they are mistakenly given those drugs because of wrong patient identification.
 Scary thought, isn’t it?
 These tags often carry crucial allergy information, making them indispensable for patient safety.

-On a side note, do you know the difference between patient and client?
-Well, in the healthcare context, ‘patient’ refers to someone under the care of a medical professional, while ‘client’ leans more towards someone who is merely receiving services.
+As a side note, it’s important to understand the distinction between a patient and a client in the context of healthcare.
+In healthcare, the term ‘patient’ refers to an individual under the care of a medical professional, whereas ‘client’ is more commonly used to describe someone receiving services.